RomaPavl/internship_project/README.md

 6. Clicks `+` icon, select `Tomcat Server –>> Local`
 7. Clicks on “Server” tab, then press `Configure...` button and select the directory with Tomcat server
 8. Clicks on “Deployment” tab, then press `+` icon to select an artifact to deploy, and select `Gradle:com.softserve:class_schedule.war`
+9. In this section set a "/" in Application context bar
-9. Press OK to save the configuration
+10. Press OK to save the configuration
-10. `Run –>> Run 'Tomcat 9.0.50'` to start the backend server
+11. `Run –>> Run 'Tomcat 9.0.50'` to start the backend server

 ## Starting frontend server using Node.js
 1. Download and install Node.js 14.17.4 LTS version https://nodejs.org/en/